Bombshell Alexa Collins Celebrates 24th Birthday By Eating Doughnuts In The Bathtub

 The model graciously replied to all of the sweet messages.

 Over the past few days, Alexa has been celebrating her birthday.
 Last week, she uploaded a bikini picture on Instagram for her nearly 600,000 followers to enjoy.
-The beautiful blond wrote in the caption that she was on a girl’s trip with her sister.
+The beautiful blonde wrote in the caption that she was on a girl’s trip with her sister.

 “Starting off my birthday week by the beach, what could be better?
 Thanks to my amazing sissy @amandaajadee1 for the awesome girls getaway,” read the caption.